The official IELTS by IDP app is here! Download it today.

 The reading part of the IELTS test looks at how well you can understand main ideas, details, inferences and implied meaning.
 It also assesses your ability to follow the development of an argument, recognise a writer's opinion, attitudes and purpose.

-If you take paper-based IELTS, you will do the tests in the following order: Listening, Reading and Writing.
+If you take IELTS on paper, you will do the tests in the following order: Listening, Reading and Writing.
 Depending on the test centre, the Speaking test can be done on the same day or 1-2 days after the test date.

 Join a free IELTS Masterclass today and get familiar with the test format, question types and learn how the IELTS test is marked.Book now